yasindevops/PhonebookApp/README.md

     - delete a record using `delete.html`.

-  - User input can be either integer or string, thus the input should be checked for the followings,
+  - User input can be either integer or string, thus the input should be checked for the followings;

     - The input for name should be string, and input for the phone number should be decimal number.